 Most bananas will produce the flower bud within 10 to 15 months of emergence as a new sucker, depending mostly on variety and extent of cool/cold weather.
 Most production north of the lower Rio Grande Valley occurs in the spring and summer following a particularly mild winter.

-Bananas do not always attain best eating quality on the tree.
 The entire stem (bunch) should be cut off when the individual bananas are plump (full) and rounded.
 Although green in color, the fruit is mature and will ripen to good eating quality.
 The stem of fruit should be hung in a cool, shaded place to ripen.
-Ripening will proceed naturally in a few days (if properly harvested), but can be hastened by enclosing the bunch in a plastic bag with a sliced apple for about a day.
+Ripening will proceed naturally in a few days (if properly harvested) but can be hastened by enclosing the bunch in a plastic bag with a sliced apple for about a day.
 Once ripening starts on the oldest hand, the entire bunch will ripen within a couple of days.

 The beautiful and stately banana "tree" grows about one hundred pounds of bananas.
 Bananas are cut and left in large clusters just as they grew.
 Cut while still green and unripe, the flesh of the banana is very dense and starchy.
 As the banana ripens, the flesh becomes somewhat sticky and deliciously sweet.
 A very popular fruit, a ripe banana offers a satisfying soothing flavor and a wonderful creamy texture.